sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 ![Create resource](./media/lab13-arch.PNG)

-## Exercise 1: Set a conditional access policy to block a user from accessing Office 365
+## Exercise 1: Set a conditional access policy to block a user from accessing Sway

 In this exercise, you will learn to create a conditional access policy in Microsoft Entra ID which allows you to tailor access control measures to meet specific security requirements.

-### Task 1: Confirm that the user has access to Office 365
+### Task 1: Confirm that the user has access to Sway

 1. Launch a new **InPrivate** browser window.